-Stronger Organizations Give Workers Voice
+Stronger Organizations Give Workers Voice and Representation

 Strengthening Organizations, Building Networks